0xfourzerofour/rusty_pdf/README.md

 This crate is a specialized crate that uses [`lopdf`][lopdf] to add images and text to selected pages.

-This library only supports PNG images as the images.
+This library only supports PNG images however I will be adding JPEG support.

 The main aim of this library is to abstract some of the lower level PDF implementations in [`lopdf`][lopdf] to an easy to use library for simple pdf manipulation tasks.